anezkamll/anezkamll.github.io/content/my_work.md

 As a part of the SolarWinds Brno team, I was responsible for branding, meetups, and other community events until October 2020.  \
 [SolarWinds Meetup Website](https://www.solarwindsmeetup.com/location/brno_cze/)

-My work covered small local meetups as well as bigger international gatherings, such as: \
+My work covered overall organization of small or mid-size local meetups as well as production of bigger international gatherings, such as: \
 [TechSummit 2016](https://www.solarwindsmeetup.com/event/solarwinds-techsummit-2016/) \
 [TechSummit 2017, including 3 public workshops](https://www.solarwindsmeetup.com/event/innovation-uncaged-workshops/)